 Technically, compostable straws are not a reusable alternative.
 However, they hold a place in this discussion because they can easily be composted.
 It might not seem like a huge selling point but it is!

 Side note: Don't overthink it.
-If you difference is between a bio-based plastic or a regular plastic straw, choose bio-based!
+If the decision is between a bio-based plastic or a regular plastic straw, choose bio-based!

 Paper straws on the other hand are just that - paper.
 The company we found makes straws that compost in the natural environment within 30-60 days!
 So when you are done with your straw throw it in the compost pile!